One of the service obligations of Manila Water is to provide potable drinking water to its customers in the East Zone concession area.

 Sewage coming out from households is waste produced by humans which typically contains washing water from sinks, toilets and bathrooms, laundry waste, and other liquid or semi-liquid wastes.
 These are collected via a network of sewer pipelines that direct sewage flows to an STP.
 To date, over 300 kilometers of sewer lines are maintained in the East Zone.
 Manila Water currently operates a total of 39 STPs with a combined treatment capacity of 310 million liters per day.

 Treated wastewater from the STPs meets "Class C" effluent regulations and is safe for discharge to creeks and rivers or recycled for non-contact purposes like toilet flushing, cleaning and irrigation.
 The STPs operate in compliance with existing regulatory standards of the Department of Environment and Natural Resources (DENR) and the Laguna Lake Development Authority (LLDA).
 Treated wastewater help revive the rivers where they are discharged because of their suitability to support aquatic life.

 Wastewater Treatment Process

-Manila Water’s wastewater treatment plants employ a technology that mimics the nature’s way of dealing with wastes and pollution.
-Through a variety of mechanisms and processes, and by using dissolved oxygen to promote the growth of bacteria that "eat" contaminants, these treatment plants produce treated wastewater safe enough for re-use or discharge to receiving bodies of water.
+Manila Water’s wastewater treatment plants employ various technologies to treat wastes and pollution.
+Through a variety of mechanisms and processes, these treatment plants produce treated wastewater safe enough for re-use or discharge to receiving bodies of water.